The U.S. forced major manufacturers to build ventilators. Now they’re piling up unused in a strategic reserve.

 The Department of Health and Human Services acknowledged there is a surplus.

-“While there is not currently a shortfall of ventilators in the [strategic national stockpile] inventory, the new ventilators procured during the covid-19 response will ensure the United States is prepared to respond to any hot spots in the coming months as well as future public health emergencies,” an HHS spokeswoman said, adding, “Many states initially requested far more ventilators than they actually needed,” leading to the surplus.
+“While there is not currently a shortfall of ventilators in the [Strategic National Stockpile] inventory, the new ventilators procured during the covid-19 response will ensure the United States is prepared to respond to any hot spots in the coming months as well as future public health emergencies,” an HHS spokeswoman said, adding, “Many states initially requested far more ventilators than they actually needed,” leading to the surplus.

 Officials say now they have no additional plans to award contracts for ventilators.
 Some states are returning devices they no longer need, contributing to the glut.

-The United States ordered double the number of ventilators needed in the worst-case scenario, which involved no equipment sharing between states and which drew from the strategic national stockpile, said Dan Adelman, professor of operations management at the University of Chicago’s Booth School of Business, who authored a paper in April on the country’s estimated ventilator need as the pandemic surged.
+The United States ordered double the number of ventilators needed in the worst-case scenario, which involved no equipment sharing between states and which drew from the Strategic National Stockpile, said Dan Adelman, professor of operations management at the University of Chicago’s Booth School of Business, who wrote a paper in April on the country’s estimated ventilator need as the pandemic surged.
 That scenario, which paired case projections from the University of Washington’s Institute for Health Metrics and Evaluation with estimated ventilator need, would have called for just over 100,000 ventilators.

 “The scenario that actually ended up happening was substantially lower than that,” he said in an interview.

-In April, the U.S. had 10,000 ventilators in the national stockpile, far short of the 32,000 the Institute for Health Metrics and Evaluation estimated would be needed by the peak in the middle of that month.
+In April, the United States had 10,000 ventilators in the national stockpile, far short of the 32,000 the Institute for Health Metrics and Evaluation estimated would be needed by the peak in the middle of that month.

 Trump called on Ford and GM to fire up their production lines, and the federal government approved billions of dollars in contracts.
 As the government contracts were yielding their first deliveries at the end of April, Trump had declared the United States the “king of ventilators.”